RickCogley/RCC-live/content/post/2018-11-08-Waseneko-Waseda-U-Cat-Circle/index.md

 So Waseneko members collect donations and perform "TNR" (trap, neuter, release), then take care of the area cats, and their living spaces.
 The hope is, that TNR will help reduce the noise from cats in heat, and sanitation problems that can become a problem.

 At the festival, they were selling postcards and other things, so we bought a few (proceeds go to food, the sign said), shown in the picture below.
-I don't think the cat is indeed on fire, but it's a kind of funny aura, if you think of how cats generally are.
+I don't _think_ the cat is indeed on fire, but it's a kind of funny aura, if you think of how cats generally are.

 There's too much info on their Japanese web page to summarize, but one page that's easy to understand if you don't speak japanese is the "[cat map](http://waseneko.wp.xdomain.jp/page-1356/)" page.
 The dark blue dot is "Putin" (!) who has died (RIP) but whose hood was the north gate area.

 So maybe if you visit the Waseda campus, you might spy "Chacha" or "Gyoza", who hang out near buildings 1 and 2 respectively.

-:cat: :school:
+ :cat2: :octocat: :smile_cat: :crying_cat_face: :joy_cat: :heart_eyes_cat: :school:

 {{< figure "wasesai-cat-postcards-by-Rick-Cogley-201811.jpg" Resize "600x" Photo "Waseneko Circle Cat Postcards 201811 (Cat is not on fire)" >}}